 Traveling Back in Time in Tsumago

-Our trip started early in the morning as we took a train from Matsumoto and transferred to a Tsumago-bound bus at Nagiso Station.
+Our trip from Matsumoto to Tsumago started early in the morning as we took a train from Matsumoto and transferred to a Tsumago-bound bus at Nagiso Station.

 Once you arrive in the post town Tsumago (or Tsumago-juku), you feel like you’ve just stepped back in time.
 The town is one of the best-preserved post towns in Japan, its atmosphere and look reflect the Edo period brilliantly and it looks like a samurai could come around the corner at any moment.

-If you want to get a feel of what Japan truly felt like in the olden days, Tsumago is the place to go.
+If you're into historical tours and want to get a feel of what Japan truly felt like in the olden days, Tsumago is the place to go.
 More so than Kyoto perhaps, it values its authenticity and historical roots, and there is even an agreement that no place in Tsumago should be “sold, hired out, or destroyed” so as to keep its identity.

 The main attraction of the town is its street (especially the Terashita part) lined with old wooden houses and shops.
 The mountains in the background contribute to the atmosphere and the whole scene is so picturesque that it looks like it belongs in a painting.

 You can find many interesting sightseeing spots in Tsumago, such as the Tsumago Honjin which was used as the main inn, the Kotoku-ji Temple that’s believed to be built in 1500, and the Tsumago Castle Ruins.
 While there’s no real castle such as Matsumoto Castle at the top of the hill, you can get a great view of Tsumago.